-Initially he worked as a labourer and later teamed with a Caucasian carpenter to build houses.
-By the age of 31 he had earned and saved enough money to purchase the freedom of his brother and sister.
+Initially, he worked as a labourer and later teamed with a Caucasian carpenter to build houses.
+By the age of 31, he had earned and saved enough money to purchase the freedom of his brother and sister.

 In spite of the arson attempts at his plant by angry Caucasians, Henry Boyd ran a successful company with about 25 to 50 employees and went on to become one of Cincinnati’s famous furniture makers.
-To insure customers received a genuine product, Henry Boyd stamped his name on every bed frame he made.
+To ensure customers received a genuine product, Henry Boyd stamped his name on every bed frame he made.
 African Americans weren’t allowed to patent their products so Boyd attempted to patent his invention by having a Caucasian apply for the patent.
 However, Henry Boyd like other Black inventors before and after him never received a patent for his invention.